 To dissolve your Nebraska corporation you will pay $50 which includes the $45 filing fee and the $5 per page recording fee.
 If you file online, you will pay a processing fee of $2 plus 3% of the filing fee.

 Do you need a Department of Revenue clearance before the Nebraska Department of State will accept your dissolution?

-You don't need a tax clearance to dissolve your Nebraska corporation.
+You don’t need a tax clearance to dissolve a corporation or LLC in Nebraska.